thevedantjha/Web-Purifier/README.md

 > ⚠️ **Do not edit files inside the `build/` folder directly.**
 > This folder is automatically generated and will be overwritten every time you run a build.
 To make changes to the extension's code:
+1. Make sure [Node.js](https://nodejs.org/) is installed on your system.
-1. Edit files in the `src/` and `public/` folders.
+2. Edit files in the `src/` and `public/` folders.
-2. After making your changes, open a terminal in the project root and run:
+3. After making your changes, open a terminal in the project root and run:
     ```bash
     npm install    # Only needed once to install dependencies
     npm run build  # Rebuilds the extension
     ```
-3. The updated extension will be output to the `build/` folder.
+4. The updated extension will be output to the `build/` folder.
-4. Reload the extension in Chrome:
+5. Reload the extension in Chrome:
    - Go to `chrome://extensions`
    - Make sure **Developer Mode** is enabled
    - Click the **Reload** button on your extension